British Empire Medal presented for services to kayaking and canoeing in Scotland

 A Perthshire woman has recently been presented with the British Empire Medal (BEM) for her services to kayaking and canoeing in Scotland.

-Mrs Mary Kidd Conacher received the honour on Friday 1 November 2019 in a special ceremony organised at Perth & Kinross Council headquarters, with the medal presented by the Lord-Lieutenant of Perth and Kinross, Stephen Leckie, and friends, family and guests welcomed to a civic reception by Perth and Kinross Provost Dennis Melloy.
+Mrs Mary Kidd Conacher received the honour on Friday 1 November 2019 in a special ceremony organised at Perth & Kinross Council headquarters, with the medal presented by the Lord-Lieutenant of Perth and Kinross, Stephen Leckie, as Her Majesty the Queen's representative; and friends, family and guests welcomed to a civic reception by Perth and Kinross Provost Dennis Melloy.

 Mrs Conacher has become a leading light in both Perth and Kinross and Scotland, not only for kayaking and canoeing but also in the development of outdoor access rights.
 As well as training to become a senior canoeing instructor after getting hooked on the sport and competing at a Scottish, UK and European level, Mary was raising a family and running her café and bakery business.